The Loading Zone: Career

 Tillery released her solo debut album Sweet Linda Divine on CBS Records in 1970.
 It was produced by Al Kooper of Blood, Sweat and Tears fame.
 Fauerso went on to produce the unreleased Mike Love solo album First Love and more recently, a second entitled Only One Earth.
-Fauerso went on to make recordings of new-age music and also to compose and produce award-winning commercials for radio and TV.
+Fauerso went on to make recordings of new-age music and also to compose and produce commercials for radio and TV.
 Tillery resurfaced with the jazz fusion group Cesar 830 before embarking on a solo career.

 In 2005, Fauerso reconnected with Eggleston and Marsh to record a new Loading Zone CD entitled Blue Flame.
 The album contained five new tracks and three cuts from the second Zone album, One For All.

 George Newcom died from a heart attack on July 1, 2010, in Red Bluff, California.
 He was 63 years old.
 Trombonist Pat O'Hara later worked with Buddy Miles on Cold Blood and others, and died in the late 1970s or early 1980s.